sarkershantonu/sarkershantonu.github.io/_posts/2023/asus-chromebox3-i7-windows-linux.md

 - For i7/i5/i3 , m2. ports are connected with CPU to support NVME.
 So, try bigger nvme SSDs
 - At least 16gb RAM is preferred for smooth running.
 - If you are not willing to pay for sound driver , coolstar is kind of ok.
 I am not much happy with that.
 I prefer to have usb sound card or bluetooth speaker connected(you don't need to buy any).
+- I used this as my home dev server for testing(proxmox) , but I have tested Windows 10, 11, PopOs.

 ### Firmware credit goes to :
 Website : https://mrchromebox.tech/#home